-Never underestimate how big of an impact a small gesture can make.
-It really is amazing that simple things can have such an impact.
+Would you be willing to make someone’s day if it didn’t take a lot of time or cost much money?It’s important to never underestimate how big of an impact a small gesture can make.
+It really is amazing what an impact a simple gesture can have one others, especially those who may be having a bad day.
 Just saying something can have a huge impact, but it isn’t limited to words.
 Think about your own experiences and how a little gesture at the right moment made all the difference in the world to you.
 Chances are that your little gestures to others can have a similar impact.
 Here are a few ways that you can make someone’s day for free:

 Sometimes, all anyone needs to brighten their day is a smile.
 A smile can go a long way toward making someone feel good about themselves.
 If you make eye contact with someone, whether it’s an acquaintance or stranger, give them a genuine smile.